sybrew/the-seo-framework/readme.txt

 	* **Removed:**
 		* "It's recommended on posts, but it's not recommended on pages unless you modify or create new pages frequently."
 			* No longer applicable.
-		/
-		* TODO? also inaccurate!
-"Because you only publish the Home Page once, Search Engines might think your website is outdated.
+		* "Because you only publish the Home Page once, Search Engines might think your website is outdated.
 This can be prevented by disabling the following options".
+			* Inaccurate: Search Engines don't use this, at all.
+They use Structured Data.
+			* Removed: This data wasn't allowed in the first place.

 * **For developers:**
 	* **Added:**